bobbimanners/Applecorn/README.md

 ## Limitations

 Applecorn currently has the following limitations:

-- A number of MOS calls relating to file I/O are not yet implemented including `OSFIND`, `OSGBPB`. `OSBPUT`, `OSBGET`, `OSARGS`.
-This means that file operations such as the BBC BASIC `OPENIN` and `OPENOUT` do not work in the Acorn languages.  `OSFILE` is (partially) implemented however, so BASIC and COMAL can `LOAD` and `SAVE` programs.
+- Not all MOS calls are implemented.
+- There is file I/O support for file-orientated (`OSFILE`) file operations.
+This allows `LOAD` and `SAVE` to work in languages such as BASIC or COMAL.
+- There is also support for the character orientated operations (`OSFIND`, `OSBGET` `OSBPUT`) which allows all the disk file operations in the Acorn languages to work correctly.
+For example in BBC BASIC the following commands work: `OPENIN`, `OPENOUT`, `OPENUP`, `BGET#` `BPUT#` `PTR#=`, `EOF#`, `EXT#`.
+- Missing operations include `OSGBPB` and `OSFSC`.
+These are required by the BCPL language system, so currently it is not possible to load the BCPL compiler for example.
 - The VDU driver is quite primitive at present.
-In particular it only supports 80 column text mode.
+Is supports 80 column text mode (`MODE 0`) and 40 column text mode (`MODE 1`).
 There is currently no graphics support.
-- Only a few `OSBYTE` calls are implemented.
+- Only a limited number of `OSBYTE` and `OSWORD` calls are implemented.
   More will be added in due course.
-- The only implemented `OSWORD` call is A=&00, to read a line of input from the console.
-More will be added as needs arise.
 - Special BBC Micro functions such as sound, A/D interfaces, programmable function keys and so on are currently not supported.
 - The Applecorn MOS command line is currently quite limited.
-More commands will be added in due course (for example `*FX`, `*LOAD`, `*SAVE` etc.).
+More commands will be added in due course.

 ### Escape